 It sounds futuristic, but the bionic underwriter is right here, right now, you may even be one yourself…

 Essentially, to go bionic is to accelerate the parts of the underwriting process that make the most difference, honing-in on the areas that deliver the best benefit and augmenting them.

 The way we see it, an insurers’ biggest asset, and greatest strength is its people – machines can never replace the depth and breadth of technical expertise and knowledge that an underwriter brings to their role.
 They can, however, augment some of the underwriting processes, taking away the more labour-intensive, manual, time-consuming elements that stop underwriters from really demonstrating the art of their craft.

 We’ve spent a lot of time working in close partnership with customers, from leading global (re)insurance carriers to start-ups and MGAs, and without pause, they all cite the same key challenges that prevent their talented underwriters from flexing their creative underwriting muscles.

 We know underwriters have been scarred by the promise of tools designed to transform their business before.
 Multi-year, multi-million-pound(dollar) change programmes haven’t always delivered the promised results.
 But going bionic doesn’t need to be a long painful operation.
-Today’s tools, like our Underwriting Workbench, contain composable elements that can be easily bolted on to existing systems, delivering only the benefits underwriters actually need, when they need them.
+Today’s tools, like our Underwriting Workbench and Smart Submission, contain composable elements that can be easily bolted on to existing systems, delivering only the benefits underwriters actually need, when they need them.